SCIFIHISTORY.NET

 "A sequel to City Beneath the Sea.
 A journalist goes to the ocean floor to look for Phenicium, a rare metal vital for space research.
 Of course, the bad guys want it, too."

-On this day in 1974, Doctor Who aired "Death to the Daleks, Part 1."
-This served as the eleventh episode of the program's eleventh season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1974 (in the United Kingdom), Doctor Who aired "Death To The Daleks: Part 1."
+Officially, this served as the eleventh episode of the program's eleventh season, and here's the plot summary as detailed by IMDB.com:

 "As the TARDIS heads to the paradise planet Florana where the Doctor and Sarah go for a holiday, the TARDIS goes off-course and arrives on the barren planet Exxilon, where the TARDIS is loosing power.
 The Doctor and Sarah finds a group of humans and Daleks are searching for Parrinium, a mineral which is the only antidote to a space plague.
 Both parties encounter the native people and trouble ensues.
 In an attempt to find what caused the power-loss, the Doctor, chased by the Daleks, enter the Exxilon's lost city to be able to stop the power draining phenomenon."

-On this day in 1984, Doctor Who aired "The Visitation, Part 4."
-This served as the sixteenth episode of the program's nineteenth season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1984 (in the United Kingdom), Doctor Who aired "The Visitation: Part 4."
+Officially, this served as the sixteenth episode of the program's nineteenth season, and here's the plot summary as detailed by IMDB.com:

 "With Tegan and Richard under alien control, and the manor sealed against anyone leaving or entering, it's a question whether or not the Doctor can get to London before the Terileptils release their improved strain of black death upon the world."

-On this day in 1991, Super Force aired "Come Under The Way: Part 2."
-This served as the twenty-first episode of the program's first season, and here's the plot summary as detailed by TV.com:
+On this day in 1991 (in the U.S.), Super Force aired "Come Under The Way: Part 2."
+Officially, this served as the twenty-first episode of the program's first season, and here's the plot summary as detailed by TV.com:

 "After a series of events Zach realizes that Dr. Landru is behind the what has been happening recently."

-On this day in 1994, Babylon 5 aired "The Parliament Of Dreams."
-This served as the fifth episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1994 (in the U.S.), Babylon 5 aired "The Parliament Of Dreams."
+Officially, this served as the fifth episode of the program's first season, and here's the plot summary from IMDB.com:

 "A week long cultural festival is takes place on board the station.
 Catherine Sakai, Sinclair's old girlfriend, arrives on the station and G'Kar receives a death threat."

-On this day in 1996, The Outer Limits aired "Straight and Narrow."
-This served as the eighth episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1996 (in the U.S.), The Outer Limits aired "Straight and Narrow."
+Officially, this served as the eighth episode of the program's second season, and here's the plot summary from IMDB.com:

 "Two students discover an academy with an outstanding reputation for taming youthful rebellion is using brain implants to create political assassins."